About Us

 WHO WE ARE

-As recipients of Salt Lake City's Mayor's Artist Award for Service to the Arts by An Organization and Utah's Governor's Leadership in the Arts Award, we combat predominantly white and male systems, behaviors, and points of view with our generations-long commitment to reflect the Title I audiences served by our free, statewide education programs in every aspect of our work.
+As recipients of Salt Lake City's Mayor's Artist Award for Service to the Arts by An Organization and Utah's Governor's Leadership in the Arts Award, we strive to create a community where patrons and artists feel equally at home.

-Since 2009, the LGBTQ+-Affirmative Therapists Guild of Utah has offered continuing education units (CEUs) to its members for attending each of our productions, whether or not they are queer-themed, to broaden the perspective of their individual practices.
+Since 2009, the LGBTQ+-Affirmative Therapists Guild of Utah has offered continuing education units (CEUs) to its members for attending each of our productions to broaden the perspective of their individual practices.

-In 2018, an all-female-identifying committee (three trustees, two staff, a stage manager, a playwright, and an actor) representing a range of ages, races, and orientations, developed a comprehensive Anti-Discrimination & Harassment Policy to ensure that we provide the safest possible work environment.
+In 2018 we developed a comprehensive Anti-Discrimination & Harassment Policy to ensure that we provide the safest possible work environment.
 Once approved by an employment attorney, this policy was split into two documents, the second being Production Standards.

 The former is a legal document requiring signature, providing extensive protections for artists and a clear path for registering a complaint or voicing a concern without repercussion.
 The latter is the facing pages of every draft of every script we send to artists, detailing unacceptable behaviors while under our employ.
 This living document is updated as needed with input from the artists with whom we collaborate.